 - You’re struggling to maintain or expand sales

-Negative working capital can cause increased financial pressure, increased borrowing and late payments that result in a lower credit score.
-This low credit score can mean higher interest rates from banks, which in the long run, costs businesses more money.
+However, it is important to note that negative working capital often causes increased financial pressure, increased borrowing and late payments that result in a lower credit score.
+This low credit score can mean higher interest rates from banks, which in the long run, can cost businesses more money.

 How to Calculate Change in Net Working Capital

-Once you know how to calculate net working capital, it can be useful to calculate the change in net working capital over time.
-Doing so will allow you to compare how your business assets are performing from one period to the next—generally in yearlong increments, but you can calculate change quarterly as well.
+Once you know how to find net working capital, it can be useful to calculate the change in working capital over time.
+Doing so will allow you to compare how your business assets are performing from one period to the next — generally in yearlong increments, but you can calculate change quarterly as well.

 How do you calculate change in net working capital?
 The formula is simple:

-It’s important to remember that this calculation doesn’t paint the whole picture.
-Sometimes businesses strategically decide to increase short-term liabilities for a certain period, which can cause adverse fluctuations.
+It’s important to remember that this net working capital calculation doesn’t paint the whole picture.
+Sometimes businesses strategically decide to increase short-term liabilities for a certain period, which can cause fluctuations.

-That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow (OFC).
+That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow.

-Once you know how to find change in net working capital, it’s possible that you may want to try and improve it.
-The good news is that by making some improvements, net working capital is highly changeable.
+Once you know how to find change in net working capital, you might want to try and improve it.
+The good news is that by making some improvements, net working capital can rise.

-Here are four tips that can help you achieve positive net working capital:
+Here are 4 tips to help you achieve positive net working capital:

 1. Move Inventory Faster

 Although inventory is considered an asset in the working capital formula, it’s less liquid.
-In other words, cash is tied up in inventory, which means if you’re storing inventory for long periods, you may find yourself without cash.
+Because cash is tied up in inventory, you can find yourself without funds if you’re storing inventory for long periods.
 The solution?
 Move your inventory faster.

 2. Liquidate Long-Term Assets

-Long-term assets have the same problem as inventory—they tie up your cash in things like equipment and buildings.
-If you’re not using long-term assets, you may want to sell them to increase your cash flow.
+Long-term assets have the same problem as inventory — they tie up your cash in things such as equipment and buildings.
+If you’re not using long-term assets, you might want to sell them to increase your cash flow.

 If you have extra office space, sell or rent part of it.
 The same goes for machinery you no longer use.

-Be careful not to get rid of all your assets, however, which may be needed for collateral if you’re applying for loans.
+However, be careful not to get rid of all your assets, which may be needed for collateral if you’re applying for secured loans.